-More recently however clinicians have started to move towards patient-reported outcome tools (PROs) to monitor treatment effectiveness.
+More recently however clinicians have started to move towards patient-reported outcome measures (PROs) to monitor treatment effectiveness.
 These PRO tools have been found to better reflect a patient’s own experience of pain relief, functional activity, and quality of life.
-One of these tools is the American Academy of Orthopedic Surgeons (AAOS) foot and ankle questionnaire that was developed in 2005.
+One of these measures is the American Academy of Orthopedic Surgeons (AAOS) foot and ankle questionnaire that was developed in 2005.

 The AAOS foot and ankle questionnaire is a patient-administrated 25-item survey specifically developed for foot and ankle-related disability.
 The questionnaire is divided into two scales, the Foot and Ankle Core scale, comprised of 20 questions and the Shoe Comfort Scale with five questions.
 The questions themselves are distributed amongst five different categories: Pain (9 items), function (6 items), stiffness and swelling (2 items), giving way (3 items) and shoe comfort (5 items).
 Answers are then measured on a scale of 1 to 5 or 6, with1 being the best outcome score.